firehawkvfx/firehawk-pdg-tools/README.md

 # Installation

 All you need to do is place firehawk_pdg_tools.json and firehawk_pdg_tools folder in your ~/houdini18.5/packages path.
-You may need to create the 'packages' folder if it doesn't alreaady exist.
+You may need to create the 'packages' folder if it doesn't already exist.

+# Demo

+- Open the firehawk.pdg.versioning.demo.hip file
+- Right click on /obj/sop_geo_process/topnet1/ropfetch_flipbook, and select 'Cook with Preflight'
+- Once it is cooked, if you select to cook again, nothing should occur since the outputs exist on disk.
+You should also be able to see the versions of the assets populate on the output nodes.